 This myth comes from two partial-truths – the first is historical: there was once a time when koalas were very plentiful across their range.
 But that time is long gone.

 The other partial-truth is current: There are five to six small pockets in southern Victoria and South Australia where koalas are overabundant (4), for reasons that are not understood, despite the research efforts of the best Koala Ecologists.
 These populations receive a lot of media and research attention, which makes them seem larger than they are.
 A lot of tourists visit them too, and post pictures that reinforce the myth.

 The majority of these overabundant populations are in Victoria, yet the overall Victorian koala population is still declining at a rate of 14% – which suggests severe declines in the rest of Victoria.
 Our own research in the You Yangs has shown up to 46% decline over 10 years.

-This is why Australians are getting behind Wild Koala Day on May 3 2017.
+This is why Australians are getting behind Wild Koala Day on May 3 every year.
 Wild Koala Day is about connecting koalas with habitat protection.
 If we are all to enjoy koalas, we need them to survive in the wild, not just in captivity.
 Act now to save them.
 On Wild Koala Day, May 3, plant a tree, protect a forest and phone a politician.